jmtritch/jmtritch.github.io/eda/tz_stdnt_tchr_bks/index.md

 The Tanzanian Government has a variety of education, health and agriculture datasets available at their [Basic Statistics Portal](http://http://opendata.go.tz/).
 Of interest for this exploratory data analysis are four datasets, namely:

 * [2016 Certificate of Secondary Education Exam Results](http://opendata.go.tz/dataset/national-form-four-examinations-schools-ranking-with-location) - Form IV examination results for all ordinary level secondary schools in Tanzania.
 We are interested in the AVG_GPA attribute, which corresponds to the average division results of the examinations.
 The division results range from 1 to 5, with 1 being the best and 5 being the worst.
+[Mirrored here.](2016CSEE-RANKINGWITHLOC.csv)
 * [2016 Qualified Teacher to Pupil Ratio for Government Secondary Schools](http://opendata.go.tz/dataset/qualified) - Contains the total number of qualified teachers for each school.
 We are interested in the total number of students and qualified teachers from this dataset.
+[Mirrored here.](QPTR-Governmet-Secondary-Schools-2016.csv)
 * [2016 Pupil to Teacher Ratio for Government Secondary Schools](http://opendata.go.tz/dataset/uwiano-wa-mwalimu-kwa-wanafunzi-kwa-shule-za-sekondari-za-serikali-2016) - Contains the total number of teachers for each school.
 We are interested in the total number of students and teachers from this dataset.
+[Mirrored here.](PTR-in-Gvt-Secondary-Schools-2016.csv)
 * [2018 Pupil to Book Ratio for Secondary Schools](http://opendata.go.tz/dataset/pbr-secondary-2018) - We are interested in the total number of books from this data set.
+[Mirrored here.](PBRSecondary-Education.csv)

 ## Data Cleaning